 Center for Tactical Magic, ‘Tactical Ice Cream Unit’.
 Image source: Democracy in America

-Another project I came across recently: ‘Democracy in America’.
-Curated by Nato Thompson, who was also in charge of the ‘Experimental Geography’ exhibition.
+I recently came across ‘Democracy in America’, a project curated by Nato Thompson who was also in charge of the ‘Experimental Geography’ exhibition.
 As far as I can tell from the website, ‘Democracy in America’ is not merely a travelling exhibition, but also includes a diversity of ‘outreach’ activities.
 These appear to range from the creation of discussion and experimentation spaces to ‘mobile units’ bringing artistic experimentation with democracy to spaces outside that of the exhibition.